-Furthermore, if you treat the ailment in which you were misdiagnosed, you risk developing hazardous adverse effects from your body exposure to a substance it did not require.
+Furthermore, if you treat the ailment for which you were misdiagnosed, you risk developing hazardous adverse effects from your body exposure to a substance it did not require.

 2. Your Doctor Doesn’t Address Your Concerns.

 Anyone given a diagnosis is likely to have questions and concerns for their doctor.
-However, if your doctor doesn’t follow up with you, doesn’t provide you enough information, or appears rushed, you aren’t getting enough medical care.
+However, if your doctor doesn’t follow up with you, doesn’t provide you enough information, or is rushed, you aren’t getting good medical care.

-Your healthcare provider should always listen to your concerns and thoroughly discuss treatment options.
+Your healthcare provider should always listen to your concerns and thoroughly discuss treatment options, including getting second opinions.

 3. Surgical Errors

 Surgeries inherently have several dangers.
-However, doctors can entirely avoid some.
-For example, patients have filed and won lawsuits over the following surgical errors:
+However, doctors can entirely avoid some, but not others.
+Patients have filed and won lawsuits over surgical errors, like these:

-- Complications such as infections occurred because doctors did not thoroughly sanitize the tools.
+- Complications, such as infections which occurred because doctors did not thoroughly sanitize the surgical tools.

 - Sustained injuries due to a reckless placement on the operating table

-These mistakes indicate patient negligence, and the surgeon and surgical team should be held accountable.
+These mistakes reflect negligence, and the surgeon and surgical team should be held accountable.

-Death as a result of mistreatment might indicate a variety of things.
-It includes giving the wrong prescription to a patient, conducting the incorrect procedure, or simply neglecting a patient’s needs.
+Death as a result of misdiagnosis might indicate a variety of things.
+It could include giving the wrong prescription to a patient, conducting an incorrect procedure, or simply neglecting a patient’s needs.